Past Participles in English

 Past Participle Used to Form Verb Tense

-One of the functions of the past participle is to form verb tense, so we use the past participle form of the verb in all perfect tenses.
-We use has, have, or had as auxiliaries with the past participle form of the verb.
+One of the functions of the past participle is to form verb tense, so we use the past participle form of a verb in all perfect tenses.
+We use has, have, or had as auxiliaries with the past participle form of a verb.

 • I have installed anti-virus software on my personal computer.